xpqz/documentation/language-reference/docs/language-reference-guide/primitive-functions/primitive-functions-a-z/primitive-functions-a-z/indexing.md

 `X` may be  any array. `Y` must be a valid index specification. `R` is an array composed of elements indexed from `X` and the shape of `X` is determined by the index specification.

 This form of Indexing, using brackets, does not follow the normal syntax of a dyadic function.
-For an alternative method of indexing, see ["Index" on page 1](../../../../index.md).
+For an alternative method of indexing, see ["Index"](../../../../index.md).

 `⎕IO` is an implicit argument of Indexing.